 - Only those supplies on which tax is payable should be reported.
-Any exports which are made without payment of tax under LUT or Bond would not be reported here. - Table 6A of Form GSTR-1 can be referred for disclosing details in this table.
+Any exports which are made without payment of tax under LUT or Bond would not be reported here. - Table 6A of Form GSTR-1 as amended by Form GSTR 1A (if any), can be referred for disclosing details in this table.